lennartdeknikker/frontend-applications/README.md

 lastly, run `npm install` to install the required NPM Packages

 ## Usage
-Run `npm start` to open the application in a new browser window.
+1. clone this repo using `git clone https://github.com/lennartdeknikker/frontend-data.git`
+2. Use `npm install` to install dependencies.
+3. You can get the application running using `npm run dev`. or build the application using `npm run build`.

 ### Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.